Allergy Shots in Grand Island, NE: What to Know

 Are there allergists near me in Grand Island?

 Grand Island has limited local allergist access.
 Some residents travel to Lincoln or Omaha for specialist care.
 Traditional allergy shots require 25 to 35 visits in Year 1.
-At-home sublingual immunotherapy via telehealth offers a convenient alternative.
+Curex at-home SCIT allergy shots via telehealth offer a convenient alternative.

 Can I get allergy treatment at home in Grand Island, NE?

 Yes.
-Curex delivers custom sublingual immunotherapy drops to your door in Grand Island after a telehealth consultation with a board-certified allergist and an at-home allergy test.
-Treatment starts at $59 per month with no weekly office visits.
+Curex delivers custom at-home SCIT allergy shots to your door in Grand Island after a telehealth consultation with a board-certified allergist.
+Your serum is shipped monthly and you self-administer injections at home under the Virtual Shot Room program for $129 per month β no weekly office visits required.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.